JoyOffere/Web-APIs_Group_7/README.md

 We would like to thank the developers of the [OpenWeather API](https://openweathermap.org/) for providing the weather data used in this app.

+Additionally, we extend our thanks to the following platforms for the visual elements used in our application:
+- [Freepik](https://www.freepik.com/) for providing images used in the app

 ## Getting Started

 1. Clone the repository: